Imagine you have an idea and need some funding. You go to a bank. Right? You might have a conversation like this:

 No seriously, who are you?
 And why do you want my money?
 Why should I give to you?

-You are not only selling your idea, you are selling yourself.
+You are not only selling your idea, but you are also selling yourself.
 It is shown over and over that people who contribute to a project are not only buying into the project or idea, they are buying into the person or persons behind it.

 They are buying into you.